Note: This program is unavailable until further notice. Please contact 604-851-6324 for details.

 6. Completion of an introductory computer course or equivalent experience.

 7. A 500-word written statement outlining your reasons for taking the program.

 8. A personal interview with the course instructor.

 10. Good health.

 11. Must be bondable.
-(Must submit a criminal record check prior to being
+(Must submit a criminal record check prior to being placed in practicum)

 Upon successful completion of this program, students will be able to:

 Community pharmacy technicians are often required to work shifts and/or weekends and holidays.
 Furthermore, many pharmacy technician positions remain open in communities outside British Columbia's Lower Mainland due to a shortage of trained personnel.